 Aspen Flying Club’s Multi-Engine training curriculum teaches the aerodynamic differences between the single and the multi-engine plane and provides the proper instruction needed to pass the multi-engine checkride.
 While there are no specific hour requirements for adding a multi-engine rating to a certificate, typically most pilots will require about 10 hours of flight training to reach the proficiency required to pass the practical test.
 The FAA requires training in the following specific areas:

 As with all flight training, preparing for a multi-engine rating requires both ground and flight training.
 The ground information covers specifics including aircraft systems, principles of flight (normal and single-engine), aerodynamics, and weight & balance.
 The flight portion consists of normal and emergency multi-engine aircraft operations and maneuvers.
-Aspen Flying Club is home to two multi-engine trainers, the Beechcraft Duchess and a P2000T Tecnam.
+American Flight Schools is home to three great multi-engine trainers: two Diamond DA42 Twinstars and a P2000T Tecnam.

 Assuming you meet the minimum requirements, this is what you can expect to pay: